DBT Fundamentals Training

 Educators & Helping Professionals

 Chapel Hill NC

 The DBT Fundamentals Training: a Trans-Diagnostic Treatment for Emotion Dysregulation

 Dialectical Behavior Therapy (DBT) is a highly effective treatment developed by Marsha M. Linehan, PhD for multi-diagnostic, severely disordered individuals with pervasive emotion dysregulation.
 While originally developed for difficult-to-treat patients with borderline personality disorder, research has demonstrated that DBT is also effective for individuals with a variety of complex problems, such as eating disorders and substance abuse, where emotion dysregulation is often at the core of the client’s problems.
 DBT, with its dialectical framework, provides a behavioral systems approach also shown to benefit couples and families.
 DBT has been adapted for use in a variety of settings, including inpatient hospitals, schools, residential programs, and prisons, as well as outpatient clinics.

-Benefits of the 14 Hour DBT Introductory Fundamentals Training over 8 Sessions:
+Benefits of the DBT Introductory Fundamentals Training

 2. This training meets one of the basic requirements (along with being on a DBT Team and providing the 5 Functions/Modes of comprehensive DBT) for therapists to be part of the TADBiT DBT Therapist Directory.
 For those of you who have been participant-observers in DBT Skills Group or in DBT Skillz for Therapists, this training provides a theoretical and practical foundation that complements your experiential learning.

 3. Participants who complete both sessions will earn a certificate of completion for the 12 hours of training.
 While past experience indicates that these hours can be applied to certain categories of continuing education for LCSWs, LMFTs and LPPs, participants assume responsibility to confirm this with their respective licensure boards.